 Porsche has unveiled the all-electric Mission E Cross Turismo at the 2018 Geneva Motor Show.
 Although it’s a concept vehicle at this point, Porsche said that Cross Turismo is “road-ready”, and builds on the Mission E that was showcased at the 2015 International Motor Show (IAA), and uses elements that are close to series production.

-As for the looks, its pretty much the same as the Panamera Sport Turismo except the crossover elements.
-Front has matrix LED headlamps with the brand’s typical four-point daytime running lights while the rear end is familiar with a continuous light strip.
-Wheels are 20-inch shod with 275/40 tyres.
+As for the looks, it’s pretty much the same as the Panamera Sport Turismo except the crossover elements.
+The front has matrix LED headlamps with the brand’s typical four-point daytime running lights while the rear-end is familiar with a continuous light strip.
+Wheels are 20-inch ones shod with 275/40 tyres.

 A large panoramic glass roof extends from the windscreen to the boot lid ensuring a generous sense of space.
 The backrest of each individual seat in the rear has a load-through facility.
 Additionally, the boot features a rail system with adjustable and removable straps.